-The Section 504 designee for the school will forward a copy of the out-of-district 504 Plan to the school.
+The Section 504 designee for the school will review the out-of-district 504 Plan.
 The school will hold a review/revision meeting with the parents and staff working with the student.

 ENGLISH FOR SPEAKERS OF OTHER LANGUAGES (ESOL)

 1. ESOL PROGRAM